HBPVIS/ZeroBuf/README.md

 shortcomings:

 * Direct get and set functionality on the defined data members
-* A single, in-memory buffer storing all data members, which is directly serializable
+* A single memory buffer storing all data members, which is directly serializable
-* Usable, random access to the the data members
+* Usable, random read and write access to the the data members
 * Zero copy of the data used by the (C++) implementation from and to the network

-# V1 Features
+# Features

-* Storage of (u)int[8,16,32,64,128]_t, float, double single elements, fixed size arrays and dynamic arrays
+* Storage of (u)int[8,16,32,64,128]_t, float, double single elements, static sub-structures, fixed size arrays and dynamic arrays of static-sized elements
 * Access to arrays using raw pointers, iterators, std::array, std::string and std::vector